Topics in Probability, Parametric Estimation and Stochastic Calculus: Maximum likelihood

-\begin{remark} (Asymptotic efficiency) It follows from (\ref{asym:stand}) that the asymptotic variance of $\{\widehat\theta_n\}$ equals the Cram\'er-Rao lower bound (\ref{cr:rao:th:3}) for the variance restricted to $\mathcal E_{\rm Id}$, where ${\rm Id:\Theta\to\mathbb R}$ is the identity map.
-In other words, asymptotically the variance of $\sqrt{n}(\widehat\theta_n- \theta)$ is at least as small as the variance of {any} (sufficiently regular but not necessarily asymptotically normal) unbiased estimator.
-For obvious reasons, this is called {\em asymptotic efficiency}.
-Since $\mathscr F_{(n)}(\theta)^{-1}={\mathscr F_{(1)}(\theta)^{-1}}/ {n}$, in view of (\ref{asym:mle}) this also means that the ``fluctuation'' of $\widehat \theta_n$ around $\theta$, as measured by its variance, decays with the sample size according to a rate which is inversely proportional to the reciprocal of the Fisher information of a single observation; compare with Example \ref{fisher:normal}.
-More generally, if $g:\Theta\subset\mathbb R\to\mathbb R$ is $C^1$ with a nowhere vanishing derivative then Theorem \ref{asym:cr} combines with Proposition \ref{delta:m} to yield
+Since the limiting value coincides with the Cram\'er--Rao lower bound \eqref{cr:rao:th:3} for the variance of any sufficiently regular (though not necessarily asymptotically normal) unbiased estimator of $\theta$ based on a single observation, this property is usually referred to as \emph{asymptotic efficiency}.
+Equivalently, the fluctuations of $\widehat\theta_n$ around $\theta$, as measured by its standard deviation, decay at the expected rate $n^{-1/2}$, with proportionality constant given by the reciprocal of the square root of the Fisher information for a single observation.
+More generally, if $g:\Theta\subset\mathbb R\to\mathbb R$ is a $C^1$ function with nowhere-vanishing derivative, then (\ref{asym:stand}), together with the delta method (Proposition~\ref{delta:m}), yields